 Ways to Preserve Your Baby’s Teeth

-Before you go about preserving your baby’s teeth, you must know how to preserve it the right way.
+Before you go about looking for solutions on how to preserve baby teeth, you must know how to preserve it the right way.
 Here is how you can store baby teeth for stem cells at home:

 1. Clean the Teeth

 To protect your baby’s teeth, first, clean them properly with soap and water.

 It is also important to disinfect the teeth.
 You can easily do this by brushing the teeth surfaces with rubbing alcohol.

 Completely drying the teeth is also vital.
 In case the teeth are not properly dried it can lead to the development of bacteria on the tooth surface.
 You can use a cotton towel to dry the teeth.
 Air drying or drying in the sunlight for some time may also prove useful.

 Are There Any Tooth Preservation Kits?

 You will have to keep your child’s teeth in an appropriate tooth preservation kit to preserve them for stem cell banking.
 This tooth preservation kit comprises of a container containing a sterile balanced salt solution (BSS), which helps preserve the teeth.